 Blanche Kelso Bruce, Mississippi

 Blanche Kelso Bruce was born in 1841 in Virginia.
 During his birth, his mother was serving as an African-American domestic slave while his father was a master in the plantation.
 In 1864, Bruce established a school that catered to the needs of black children.
 During reconstruction in 1868, Bruce bought a plantation where he became a wealthy man.
 He was elected to the Senate through a Republican ticket in 1874 where he served until 1881 when he was appointed as Register of the Treaty.
 He served as the Register until his death in 1898.

 Edward William Brooke III, Massachusetts

 Edward William Brooke III was born in 1919 in Washington, DC.
-He attended one of the prestigious schools for African American and graduated in 1836.
+He attended one of the most prestigious schools for African Americans and graduated in 1836.
 He was enlisted in the army in 1941 after his graduation from Howard University.
 In 1950, he lost his bid for the Massachusetts House of Representative.
 In 1966, he was finally elected to the Congress on his third attempt where he served for two terms from 1967 to 1979.
 Brooke championed against discrimination, especially in housing.

 Carol Moseley Braun, Illinois

 Carol Moseley Braun was the first African-American woman to be elected to the Congress.
 She represented Illinois from 1993 to 1999.
-Born in 1947, Moseley Braun is a renowned lawyer in the United States, a graduate of the University of Illinois.
+Born in 1947, Moseley Braun is a renowned lawyer in the United States, and a graduate of the University of Illinois.
 She was first elected to the Illinois House of Representative in 1978 where she also served as assistant to the Majority leader.
 In 2004 she vied for the presidency but finished a distant third.

 In 2005, Illinois elected Barrack Obama as their representative to the Congress.
 Obama’s support for the then President, Bill Clinton, and his active involvement in the Democrats activities soon gained him popularity across the races in America.
 In 2008, he became the first African-American senator to be elected president of United States.